1986–87 Philadelphia Flyers season: Playoffs

 The Flyers gained revenge on the New York Rangers by beating them in six games, as well as surviving a tough seven-game test from a gritty New York Islanders' club.
-By the time the Flyers defeated the defending Stanley Cup champion Montreal Canadiens in six to win the Wales Conference and return to the Stanley Cup Finals, the Flyers had again been decimated by injuries, including losing Tim Kerr for the remainder of the playoffs.
+By the time the Flyers defeated the defending Stanley Cup champion Montreal Canadiens in six to win the Wales Conference and return to the Stanley Cup Final, the Flyers had again been decimated by injuries, including losing Tim Kerr for the remainder of the playoffs.
 As a result, the Flyers lost in heartbreaking fashion to the Edmonton Oilers in seven tough, hard-fought games.
 Hextall was voted playoff MVP, the second such time a Flyer won the Conn Smythe Trophy despite being on the losing team, the other being Reggie Leach in 1976.